DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 ##### Accredited provider ID

-Users must enter an ‘Accredited provider ID’ if the organisation is an accredited provider.
+Users must enter an ‘Accredited provider ID’ if the organisation is accredited.
 If the user does not enter an accredited provider ID, we show the error message:

 > Enter an accredited provider ID